 9. In the matter of M/s Northern India (India) Ltd. v.
 Lt.
-Governer of Delhi, 1980 (2) SCC 167, the Hon'ble Supreme Court held that "A plea for review, unless the first judicial view is manifestly distorted, is like asking for the moon.
+Governer of Delhi, review, unless the first judicial view is manifestly distorted, is like asking for the moon.
 A forensic defeat cannot be avenged by an invitation to have a second look, hopeful of discovery of flaws and reversal of result.
 A review in counsel's mentation cannot repair the verdict once given.
 So the law laid down must rest in peace."